Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: IV for Clinical Exposure

 Assumption \ref{assump:strong_wave_ignore} implies Assumption \ref{assump:wave_ignore} (to see this, set $v'=v$ and $t'=t$ in Assumption \ref{assump:strong_wave_ignore}).
 In general, however, Assumption \ref{assump:strong_wave_ignore} adds to Assumption \ref{assump:wave_ignore} the requirement that a given incremental causal effect be the same at each follow-up wave for complier groups defined over every relevant level of exposure (indexed by $t'$), not just the level at which the incremental effect in question is measured (indexed by $t$).
-Although stronger than Assumption \ref{assump:wave_ignore} in the sense of encompassing restrictions on additional latent types, Assumption \ref{assump:strong_wave_ignore} likewise amounts to the assertion that the point in time at which effects are measured doesn't matter for incremental causal effects at a given level of exposure.
+Like Assumption \ref{assump:wave_ignore}, however, Assumption \ref{assump:strong_wave_ignore} asserts that the period or wave in which effects are measured is irrelevant for incremental causal effects at a given level of exposure.